Per Mertesacker: Style of play

-Mertesacker possesses solid technique, is a good defensive organizer, and a neat distributor of the ball.
+Mertesacker possessed solid technique, was a good defensive organizer, and a neat distributor of the ball.
 He averaged 46.3 passes per game in 2010–11 season, the third highest in the Werder Bremen squad, and the second-highest pass success rate, at 82%.
 In the 2012–13 season with Arsenal, he averaged 50.1 passes per game with a 91.5% success rate, fourth-highest in the league.
-Often, Mertesacker is paired with a more mobile and quicker defender who can track-back in a counterattack situation, such as Mats Hummels and Arne Friedrich for Germany or Laurent Koscielny at Arsenal.
+Often, Mertesacker was paired with a more mobile and quicker defender who could track-back in a counterattack situation, such as Mats Hummels and Arne Friedrich for Germany, Naldo at Bremen, or Laurent Koscielny at Arsenal.

 Personal life

 Mertesacker met his future wife German international handballer Ulrike Stange in 2008 while both were recovering from injury at a rehab clinic in Donaustauf and began a relationship not long after.
 They married in June 2013 and have two sons (born April 2011 and May 2014).
 Mertesacker is a Protestant Christian.

 In an interview with German newspaper Der Spiegel published in March 2018, Mertesacker admitted to suffering from anxiety attacks throughout his career due to the "inhumane pressure" to perform, but had continued on due to his love for the sport and the desire to win silverware, and expressed his relief that he would no longer have to experience it anymore as he was retiring.
 The well-publicised interview drew criticism from some current and former players but he was generally praised by many others, including professional sports psychologists and his former teammates, for his candidness and courage in broaching a sensitive topic and addressing the perception that footballers were "perfect".
 It reignited debate within Germany about the psychological welfare and well-being of professional footballers and elite athletes.